aleen42/PersonalWiki/Programming/JavaScript/react/think_in_react/think_in_react.md

 ![](thinking-in-react-components.png)

-Then, we can name each component with our familiar naming style:
+Then, we can name each component with our familiar naming style with this structure:

 - FilterableProductTable(**orange**)
+-